 The definition of problem WRS-N-W is essentially the following sampling procedure.
 Let $S$ be the current random sample.
 Initially, $S$ is empty.
 The $m$ items of the random sample are selected in $m$ rounds.
 In each round, the probability for each item in $V-S$ to be selected is $p_i(k) = \frac{w_i}{\sum_{s_j \in V-S} w_j}$.
 Using the probabilities $p_i(k)$, an item $v_k$ is randomly selected from $V-S$ and inserted into $S$.
 We use two simple examples to illustrate the above defined WRS problems.

-\begin{example} Assume that we want to select a weighted random sample of size $m=2$ from a population of $4$ items with weights $1, 1, 1$ ad $2$, respectively.
-For problem WRS-N-P the probability of items 1, 2 and 3 to be in the random sample is $0.4$ while the probability of item 4 is $0.8$.
-For WRS-N-W the probability of items 1, 2 and 3 to be in the random sample is $0.433$ while the probability of item 4 is $0.7$. \end{example}
+\begin{example} Assume that we want to select a weighted random sample of size $m=2$ from a population of $n=4$ items with weights $1, 1, 1$ and $2$, respectively.
+For problem WRS-N-P the probability of items 1, 2 and 3 to be in the random sample is $0.4$, whereas the probability of item 4 is $0.8$.
+For WRS-N-W the probability of items 1, 2 and 3 to be in the random sample is $0.433$, while the probability of item 4 is $0.7$. \end{example}

-\begin{example} Assume now that we want to select $m=2$ items from a population of $4$ items with weights $1, 1, 1$ ad $4$, respectively.
-For WRS-N-W the probability of items 1, 2 and 3 to be in the random sample is $0.381$, while the probability of item 4 is $0.857$.
-For WRS-N-P, however, the weights are infeasible because the weight of item 4 is infeasible.
-This case is handled by assigning with probability 1 a position of the reservoir to item 4 and fill the other position of the reservoir randomly with one of the remaining (feasible) items.
-Note that if the sampling procedure is applied on a data stream and a fifth item, with weight 3 for example, arrives, then the instance becomes feasible with probabilities $0.2$ for items 1, 2 and 3, $0.8$ for item 4 and $0.6$ for item $5$.
+\begin{example} Assume now that we want to select $m=2$ items from a population of $4$ items with weights $1, 1, 1,$ and $4$, respectively.
+For WRS-N-W the probability of items $1$, $2$ and $3$ to be in the random sample is $0.381$, while the probability of item $4$ is $0.857$.
+For WRS-N-P, however, the weights are infeasible because the weight of item $4$ is infeasible.
+In particular, the product $m$ times the relative weight of item $4$ is $2 \cdot (4/7)$ which is larger than $1$ and cannot be used as a probability.
+This case is handled by assigning with probability 1 a position of the reservoir to item 4 and filling the other position of the reservoir randomly with one of the remaining (feasible) items.
+Note that if the sampling procedure is applied on a data stream and a fifth item, for example with weight 3, arrives, then the instance becomes feasible with probabilities $0.2$ for items 1, 2 and 3, $0.8$ for item 4 and $0.6$ for item $5$.
 The possibility for infeasible problem instances or temporary infeasible evolving problem instances over data streams is an inherent complication of the WRS-N-P problem that has to be handled in the respective sampling algorithms. \end{example}